Keyword Research Is Essential

 Some keyword tools like SEMRush also give you information on your competitors’ top keywords, so if that’s something you’re interested in doing, then you may want to sign up for a premium account.

 Once you’ve finished your keyword research, you’ll eventually end up with hundreds or thousands of keywords.
 You can put everything into one Microsoft Excel file.

 You may want to go over your keywords, one by one, and group related keywords together.
 When you create your content, you can target all those related keywords at once!

 Just a word of caution though.
-Your keyword groups shouldn’t have far too many keywords on it as it can get difficult if you try and target every single keyword on the list.
+Your keyword groups shouldn’t have too many keywords as it can get difficult if you try and target every single keyword on the list.